Downhaul Systems Guide

 Types of System

-There are two types of downhaul system and it is important to select what is right for you.
+There are three types of downhaul system and it is important to select what is right for you.
 The decision should be based on the rig you are using, and your weight and strength.
+The system types are:

 Optimised for Rig Type